casanoe/dzBasic/README.md

 dz_timer        (every minute)
-dz_switchon     (the switch has just been turned on) dz_switchoff    (the switch has just been turned off) dz_update       (the switch has just been updated) dz_level_<name> (the level has just been changed to <name>) dz_switchlevel  (the level has just been changed)
+dz_switchon     (the switch has just been turned on) dz_switchoff    (the switch has just been turned off) dz_selfchange   (the switch has just been updated with a new value) dz_update       (the switch has just been updated) dz_level_<name> (the level has just been changed to <name>) dz_switchlevel  (the level has just been changed)